 tips for making this easy shortbread recipe and commonly asked questions

-When a recipe has so few ingredients, it’s crucial to use the best you can get your hands on.
+When a recipe such as shortbread has so few ingredients, it’s crucial to use the best you can get your hands on.
 For me this means using proper block butter – no margarine or spreads please!

 You can use salted or unsalted butter in this shortbread recipe.
 Personally I always use salted for shortbread and I still add a little pinch of salt to the dough.
 If you’re using unsalted butter, you might want to add a larger pinch of salt.